aelfricz/project1/pmp.md

 In the space below, provide a high-level description that summarizes your experience on this project and includes:
 1)
-SI Migration
+GIRO SI Migration
 Iniatiation	Planning	Execution	Controlling	Closing

 Objective:
 Migrate corporate clients from paper payment instructions to electronic.
 Outcome:
-Successfully migrated all 200+ corporate clients
+Successfully migrated all 200= corporate clients
 Role:
 Project Manager